RashidAljohani/localhost/_posts/2023-03-27-explore-apache-flink-sql-client.md

 ![](/images/blogs/explore-apache-flink-sql-client/banner.png)

 In my last blog, I used [Apache Flink](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/concepts/overview/) to act on streams in real-time using the java framework.
-In today's post, you will introduce [Apache Flink SQL Client](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sqlclient/).
+In today's post, I will introduce [Apache Flink SQL Client](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sqlclient/).

 >The SQL client aims to provide an easy way of writing, debugging, and submitting table programs to a Flink cluster without a single line of Java or Scala code.
 The SQL Client CLI allows for retrieving and visualizing real-time results from the running distributed application on the command line.